ZeeQyu/TileGame/README.md

         (Aiming at a package (not an endless package) will let you build a launcher and aiming at a package on a piece of ore (which currently has a green placeholder texture) will let you build an ore miner.
         None of the structures currently do anything.
-        Aiming at grass lets you play around with my test version of pathfinding with a small robot (currently stupid to the point where it travels in a straight line to the point you directed it at, with no care at all for obstacles))
+        Aiming at grass lets you play around with my test version of pathfinding with a small robot, which you can set targets for with the menu button

 - Press **Space** to select the button you're currently aiming at.
 (Because Enter is too far away on the keyboard.)
 - Press **Insert** to rebind all keys other than Insert.